adamcobabe/mrv/doc/source/usage.rst

 ==========
 References within maya can be referred to by Path or by Reference Node.
 The latter one is a stable entity in your scene, whereas the first one is dependent on the amount of references as well as the actual reference file.

-Dealing with references correctly can be complex in times, but the ``FileReference`` type in Mrv greatly facilitates this.
+Dealing with references correctly can be complex in times, but the ``FileReference`` type in MRV greatly facilitates this.

 Maya organizes its references hierarchically, which can be queried using the ``iDagItem`` interface of the FileReference type.
 Additional functionality includes reference creation, import, removal as well as to query information and to iterate its contained nodes.